quii/learn-ts-react-with-tests/redux.md

         const action = {
             type: "CREATE_MANUSCRIPT",
             title: "Redux is ok",
-            abstract: "You can manage state with redux" }
+            abstract: "You can manage state with Redux" }
         store.dispatch(action)

         expect(store.getState().manuscripts[0]).toEqual({
             title: "Redux is ok",
-            abstract: "You can manage state with redux" })
+            abstract: "You can manage state with Redux" })
     })